 Use the Memory control panel to turn on virtual memory.
-(This is especially important if you have a Power Macintosh computer or Power Macintosh upgrade card and are using programs designed specifically for the Power Macintosh.)
 For more information on virtual memory, see the "Memory" topic of Macintosh Guide, available in the Guide (2) menu.

-The program needs more memory.
+• The program needs more memory.

 Use the program's Info window to give it more memory.
 For more information on increasing a program's memory, see the "Memory" topic of Macintosh Guide, available in the Guide ((2)) menu.